Coming on a trip

 Make sure you wear comfortable and stable shoes for walking.
 If you don’t have special hiking shoes, the best thing is to wear some runners.
 They should suit you well on most walks.
 They must be enclosed on your toes- don’t wear sandals or thongs.

-On a day trip, you should bring a lunch (for example sandwiches) and at least 2 litres of water.
+Carrying of water is essential on all trips.
+Bring at least 2 litres of water.
 In summer when it is hot and you sweat a lot, you should bring more (3-4L of water) – there is nothing worse than running out of water on a hot sunny day.
-Remember to have a filling breakfast, and have all the food ready before you come on the trip.

 Even on the best trip, something can go wrong.
 Thus, we recommend that you always bring a torch (head torches are best) in case you get benighted and have to walk in the dark.
 Also, if you have one, it is a good idea to bring a first aid kit, just in case.
 Power banks are a good to have so your phone can stay charged through the entire day.
+Don’t forget any medications that you might need!

 If you come on an overnight trip, you need to bring your own camping gear such as a tent, sleeping mat, sleeping bag and cooking equipment.

-The club has a sizable store of gear that can be borrowed for club trips.
+The club has a sizeable store of gear that can be borrowed for club trips.
 Our gear locker contains camping equipment such as backpacks, tents, sleeping mats, sleeping bags, as well as canyoning gear such as harnesses, descenders, helmets, dry bags, ropes and many other things.
 If you need to borrow something, make sure you organise it with our gear officers in time.
 Usually, it is sent around on the walks calendar and mailing list, when and where you can pick up and return gear.

 Do not bring pets.
 Domestic animals are forbidden in National Parks, which means we can’t allow them on trips.